 Arbor Day 2021

-Due to the ongoing pandemic, the 2021 Arbor Day celebration will again be virtual.
-Speakers from Davey Tree Experts, the Virginia Department of Forestry, VPIS, and the City Council will appear in an Arbor Day celebration video, which is scheduled to premiere on Saturday, April 24, 2021.
-The event will also unveil the City's new tree inventory platform, which will allow anyone to use their smartphone to identify the species and prominence of most trees in The Little City.
+Due to the ongoing pandemic, the 2021 Arbor Day celebration was virtual.
+Watch the Arbor Day video below, featuring speakers from Davey Tree Experts, the Virginia Department of Forestry, VPIS, and City Council and staff.
+The event also unveiled the City's new tree inventory platform, https://fallschurchva.treekeepersoftware.com, which allows anyone to use their smartphone to identify the species and prominence of most trees in The Little City.